Travel by Road

 Travel by Air

 Inverness Airport, just 20 minutes from the city centre, handles scheduled daily flights from airports throughout the Highlands and Islands and Manchester, Birmingham, Belfast, Bristol and the London airports of Gatwick and Luton.
-International flights also operate to and from Amsterdam.
-For further details including charter routes contact Highlands and Islands Airports or individual carriers - EasyJet and Flybe.
+International flights also operate to and from Amsterdam and Dublin.
+For further details including charter routes see this map of routes, contact Highlands and Islands Airports or contact the individual carriers - EasyJet and Flybe.